citizenlab/ami-docker/README.md

 The install script should take care of almost everything you need to set up the various AMI system components: It installs and configures Wordpress, which is the CMS / API for AMI.
 It also sets up the AMI frontend, which is an AngularJS application.

+The only manual step to take is to log into the CMS after it's installed (the install script will let you know) and enable the `qtranslate-X` plugin.

 ## Review
 Once installation is complete: